tamathecat/tamathecat.github.io/_pages/qizi-51.md

 “Wait.
 I’ll bring you there.”

-Due to paying a large sum of money because of the traffic incident, Ling Xiao had put on a surprisingly trustworthy face, so when Ying Feng arrived to pick him up, he perfunctorily and obediently sat in the driver’s seat, clasping an old book to his chest.
+Due to paying a large sum of money because of the traffic incident, Ling Xiao had put on a surprisingly trustworthy face, so when Ying Feng arrived to pick him up, he perfunctorily and obediently sat in the passenger's seat, clasping an old book to his chest.

 “What’s that?”